 - Choice in communication between students, student-to-teacher, and connection home.

 - Choice in what types of technology students use and how they choose to present their learning.

 All of this can happen in any school.
 You don’t need to rip up the curriculum, you just need to think about it differently.
-It’s the type of conversation we should be having in education because it is change that “can happen” and “has happened” already in many schools.
-So, let’s start with a conversation…and see what path it leads you down.
+It’s the type of conversation we should be having in education because it is a change that “can happen” and “has happened” already in many schools.
+So, let’s start with a conversation, and see what path it leads you down.